ErmakovDmitriy/haproxy-spoe-auth/docs/openidconnect.md

 See [messages_test.go](../internal/auth/messages_test.go) for examples.

+### Token Expressions

 The SPOE agent supports simple expressions evaluation based on an OpenID ID token claims data.
+If the claims or their values contain spaces, dashes or other characters not in [a-zA-Z0-9], the characters must be URL Query encoded.

 Supported operations are: